TilTNeXus/fantroll-creator/README.md

 # Xamag's Fantroll Creator

 A remake of [Xamag's Fantroll Creator](https://xamag.itch.io/fantroll-creator) with SDL3 and OpenGL.
+I don't know a great deal about graphics programming, so don't expect this project to be super performant or anything.

 * Cross platform (Only tested Mac, Linux, and WebAssembly so far)
 * Mouse controls
 * Mobile support